microsoft/azuredevopslabs/labs/java/e2eeclipse/readme.md

 In this task you will create a branch of the code to fix the Bug.
 You will then checkout the branch, fix the bug and commit the code.
 You will then create a Pull Request to merge the fix into master and see that this triggers the CI/CD pipeline to automatically deploy the fix to the dev environment.

->Note: Use the personal access token (PAT) generated from the "Set up a Docker Build" lab that should be located at: `home/vmadmin/pat.txt`.
-Otherwise, follow the instructions from that lab again to generate a new PAT.
+{% include note.html content= "Use the personal access token (PAT) generated from the **Set up a Docker Build** lab that should be located at: `home/vmadmin/pat.txt`.
+Otherwise, follow the instructions from that lab again to generate a new PAT." %}

 1. Open Eclipse if it is not already open.
 Open the MyShuttle2 project.